jeremytammik/JumpToPosition/README.md

 I searched for a parameter that changes as little as possible in the model to avoid performance costs.

 I initially tried to use the view `Name`.
-That works and does indeed refresh the view.
+That works and does trigger a view refresh.

 Unfortunately, if the original view name is "{3D}", we are unable to reset it after changing it, because it contains invalid characters.